wp-plugins/travel-search/readme.txt

 7. `Travel Search` box inside the post in Wordpress visual editor

 == Changelog ==

+= 1.1 =
+* CSS file update switched to WP Filesystem API.
+If the PHP user has no permission to write the customization file, the user is asked to enter their FTP access in order to write the file via FTP.
+* Shortcode Generator has been added to the settings page; thus the required shortcode for a box can be copy-pasted into any theme template file much easier.
+* Flags has fixed for Hotels tab -> dynamic city dropdown; so now the flag of the United Kingdom will appear before "London" in the list, just like for the airports.
+* Autosuggestion dropdown JS position bug has been fixed.
+* Background color and border color CSS conflicts for the tabs have been fixed by adding "!important" to the CSS rules.
+* A new rule for label colors has been introduced, thus now that's also customizable.
+* Shortcode Generation JS bug in IE7 has been fixed.
+* Ajax URL for the thickbox that appears when the editor button is clicked has been normalized; bug appeared in Wordpress 3.0.

 = 1.0.1 =
 * Changes only in plugin source header (PHP comments) and readme.txt file; correcting conflicts with GNU General Public Licence, V2.